GuyPaddock/guypaddock.github.io/_posts/2020-12-20-implementing-custom-search-api-processors.md

 (`/admin/config/search/search-api/index/YOUR_INDEX/fields`).
 If you index them as "String" values, searches won't work properly.

-**Also note:** these processors were written to work only with _text_ fields.
-In other words, we wrote them to handle single-value "Text" fields in our Drupal entities, and the processors expect that the text will be formatted in ISO 8601 date format.
-We did not write them or test them to work with standard Drupal date fields nor for dates that are stored in a different format in your text fields.
-If you need this, you will need to customize the processor code.
+**Also note:** although these processors were written to work with single-value "Text" fields in ISO 8601 date format, we have tested them with standard Drupal date fields, and they work for those as well _as long as the index is configured to index the date fields as "Fulltext Unstemmed" and not "Date" values_.
+In our testing, it appears that when Search API is configured to index a Drupal date as text, it automatically converts the dates into ISO 8601 date strings under the hood.

 ### Step 2: Enable and Configure the New Processors
 Now, visit the "Processors" tab of your search index